 How to Take Pain Management into Your Own Hands

-Understanding the origin of pain is the first step.
+Understanding the origin of pain and science of pain is the first step.
 Adopting some basic self-care routines to help redirect your attention, strengthen your sense of control and improve your body awareness comes next.
 Below we will go beyond pain management, and look at how to actually disrupt the pathways of pain.

 The below information is meant to offer insight into the workings of pain.
 It is not meant as medical advise.
 If you are experiencing pain, please consult your doctor before beginning any self-care or exercise program.